SoftwareObservatorium/softwareobservatorium.github.io/lasso/docs/datastructures/lsl.md

 ### 4. Actions

+(Note: A list of available actions on LASSO's playground service is available [here](/web/lasso/actions))

 `action` and Action Types

 An action represents a step or task in the LSL pipeline.
 They can create SMs, execute code, generate code/tests, perform search/filtering, integrate external tools etc.